NiceWigg: Streaming and casting career

 In addition to playing Apex, NiceWigg also streams and casts for the game.
 On his streams, he has been documented voicing his opinions on new characters, as well as the meta changes made to the game.
 In October 2019, he achieved 18,000 viewers on an Apex stream that Shroud hosted with him.
 That December, NiceWigg held a charity stream, raising over $10,000 for St. Jude Children's Research Hospital.

 In September 2021, NiceWigg signed to 100 Thieves as a content creator.
 At the time of his signing, he had amassed over 400,000 followers on Twitch and nearly 100,000 subscribers on his YouTube channel.
 In August 2023, NiceWigg joined Jacob "HisWattson" McMillan's efforts to sponsor monthly Apex tournaments for women.

 As a caster, NiceWigg is known for his "B-streams".
 Along with Athanasios "Greek" Alestas, he was recruited by the ALGS.
 Their first cast together was at the 2022 ALGS Split 2 Playoffs LAN.
 For his first broadcast for EA, Apexs publisher, "he brought a shouty, sweary energy to the stream, the complete opposite of the straight-laced, mostly scripted main stream".
 NiceWigg felt that he enjoyed casting so much, that he believed a full transition from playing to streaming and casting would be preferable.
 EA was receptive and brought him back for further casting ventures, such as the LAN event in Raleigh, North Carolina.
 EA has been notably hands-off for the duo's B-stream, which is hosted on NiceWigg's Twitch channel.
 He has remained a part of the ALGS casting talent since; most recently, he was part of the casting talent lineup for the 2024 ALGS Split 1 Playoffs LAN in Los Angeles.

 Writing for Dot Esports, Ethan Davison wrote that in person, the streamer "radiates the same vibrant energy that brings so many fans to his Twitch channel.
 He sits close and gives the impression that he says exactly what he thinks".
 NiceWigg was nominated for the "Best Battle Royale Streamer" award at the 2023 Streamer Awards.
 In February 2024, NiceWiig partnered with Trevor Lawrence at the "Twitch Rivals Streamer Bowl V: Tailgate Edition" event, with the duo winning.
 In March, Twitch Rivals hosted an Apex tournament with NiceWigg.
 In December, NiceWigg won Best Battle Royal Streamer at the 2024 Streamer Awards.

+In January 2026, NiceWigg announced that he was promoted in 100 Thieves as the new Head of Creator Culture and Talent Strategy, and also joined the ownership group, alongside Valkyrae, CouRageJD, Dan Gilbert, Scooter Braun, Drake, and its founder, Nadeshot.